mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Personality
 & Background
 Former soldier turned priest.
-Runs temple dedicated to Thoran (god of protection).
+Runs temple dedicated to Mordain (god of protection).
 Provides blessings to guards and soldiers.
 Counsels warriors about duty and sacrifice.
 Still trains with weapons daily.
 Believes strength and faith are inseparable.

 **Secret:** Had vision of massive battle coming.
 Preparing temple to serve as field hospital.

 ### Background & History
 Born Marcus Tormund in Crossvale to a farming family.
 Joined the Royal Army at 18, served in the Northern Border Campaigns against orc raiders throughout his twenties.
 Witnessed countless deaths and grew disillusioned with violence without purpose.

 The turning point came during the Battle of Iron Pass (1223 CR) when his company was ambushed and nearly wiped out.
 Tormund held a defensive line for six hours, protecting wounded soldiers, until reinforcements arrived.
 He was the only one of the rear guard still standing.
-During that stand, he prayed to every god he could name—and Thoran answered.
+During that stand, he prayed to every god he could name—and Mordain answered.

 After recovering from his wounds, he left the military and took holy orders.
-Trained at the Temple of Thoran in Ironhold, then transferred to Kaer Thandros in 1230 CR.
+Trained at the Temple of Mordain in Ironhold, then transferred to Kaer Thandros in 1230 CR.
 Built the temple's warrior-priest program from scratch, training soldier-clerics who protect without seeking conquest.

 Now serves as the temple's head priest and chief counselor to soldiers struggling with the weight of their duties.
 His practical approach—combining military discipline with spiritual guidance—has made him beloved by the City Watch and Royal Army alike.